wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/docs/source/about_methods.rst

   parser.add_argument('--pct-cpu', type=float, default=1.0,
                       help='Percentage of number of CPUs to be used.')

-We optimize the official implementation of scribe by the author at https://github.com/aristoteleo/Scribe-py/tree/master with a customized wrapper.
+We optimize the official implementation of Scribe by the author at https://github.com/aristoteleo/Scribe-py with a customized wrapper.
-Our wrapper will parse multiple arguments to select a set of targeted trajectories for inference, transform trajectories into a suitable format, feed each trajectory into the scribe algorithm, and store the output into designated directories.
+Our wrapper will parse multiple arguments to select a set of targeted trajectories for inference, transform trajectories into a suitable format, feed each trajectory into the Scribe algorithm, and store the output into designated directories.
 Our implementation has customized causal_network.py and information_estimators.py scripts so as to modify the hyperparameters directly from command line arguments.
 We also have optimized the parallel support and computation efficiency and kept minimal functionality for benchmarking purposes, at the same time maintaining its general mechanism.
 Our implementation can be found at https://github.com/wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/tree/main/src/models/scribe.